dddrrreee/cs140e-22win/labs/13-vm-ops/README.md

   - B4-42: setting the domain register.

 Useful intuition:
-  - When you flush the `BTB`, you need to do a `DSB` to wait for it to complete, and then a `Prefetch` flush.
+  - When you flush the `BTB`, you need to do a `PrefetchFlush` to wait for it to complete.
   - Before you do a flush, you need to do a `DSB` to ensure the modifications that caused you to do it have completed.